idiap/facereclib/docs/experiments.rst

 * ``--skip-concatenation``

 although by default files that already exist are not re-created.
-To enforce the re-creation of the files, you can use the
+To enforce the re-creation of the files, you can use the:

 * ``--force``